Lydia Becker

 Lydia Ernestine Becker (24 February 1827 – 18 July 1890) was a leader in the early British suffrage movement, as well as an amateur scientist with interests in biology and astronomy.
 She established Manchester as a centre for the suffrage movement and with Richard Pankhurst she arranged for the first woman to vote in a British election and a court case was unsuccessfully brought to exploit the precedent.
 Becker is also remembered for founding and publishing the Women's Suffrage Journal between 1870 and 1890.

 Biography

-Born in Cooper Street, Manchester, the oldest daughter of Hannibal Becker, whose father, Ernst Becker had emigrated from Ohrdruf in Thuringia.
+Lydia Becker was born in Cooper Street in the Deansgate area of Manchester, the oldest daughter of Hannibal Leigh Becker and Mary Becker (née Duncuft).

+Her grandfather, Ernst Hannibal Becker had emigrated from Ohrdruf in Thuringia and set up a manufacturing business supplying the cotton industry with dyes and chemicals.
+Ernest made the family home at Foxdenton Hall in Chadderton, which remained the family seat for 80 years.
+Her father, Hannibal Leigh Becker, was the eldest son, marrying Mary, daughter of a Hollinwood Mill owner, in 1826, with Lydia being born the following year.

+Whilst Hannibal's younger brother, John Leigh, remained resident with his own family at Foxdenton, Hannibal and his wife, Mary built their own new family home, Moorside House, at Altham, near Accrington, in Lancashire.
+The home was near to the family chemical works there, beside the Leeds and Liverpool Canal.

+Moorside House remained Becker's home for a large part of her childhood.
+The family moved to Reddish for 13 years (1837–50), when her father acquired a calico printing works there but the family returned again to Altham in 1850.

 Becker was educated at home, like many girls at the time.
 Intellectually curious, she studied botany and astronomy from the 1850s onwards, winning a gold medal for an 1862 scholarly paper on horticulture.
 An uncle, rather than her parents, encouraged this interest.
-Five years later, she founded the Ladies' Literary Society in Manchester.